 - White wine (optional).
 To deglaze the vegetables and add an extra layer of flavor.

 - Garlic, basil & seasonings.
-It’s pasta after all – must have garlic and basil and you can season to taste with salt, pepper and red pepper flakes.
+It’s pasta after all – must have garlic and basil and you can season to taste with salt, pepper, oregano, thyme and red pepper flakes.

-Our Primavera pasta comes together pretty fast once you begin the actual cooking and it is best to enjoy it as soon as it comes together.
-You will make the process much more pleasant if you get organized and prepare all the ingredients beforehand so once you get going you can finish in one easy session by the stove.
+This is one of these pasta recipes that comes together pretty fast once you begin the actual cooking and it is best to enjoy it as soon as you prepare it.
+You will make the process much more pleasant if you get organized and ready all the ingredients beforehand so once you get going you can finish in one easy session by the stove.

 Do set the table in advance too, so that all you have to do once you prepare the pan fried pasta Primavera is set it down, family style, and let everyone help themselves – pronto:)